dojo/docs/developer/design/bootstrap.rst

   // now, require.rawConfig is {someValue:3, someOtherValue:2, yetOtherValue:4}

 This naive mixing causes the full value of complex configuration variables like hashes (e.g., the has configuration variable) to be improperly aggregated in require.rawConfig.
-This is not a problem for configuration variables know to the loader since the loader processes such variables immediately.
+This is not a problem for configuration variables known to the loader since the loader processes such variables immediately.
 For client code, the loader includes the function require.onConfig which allows users to register a listener function that is passed the configuration object specific to a particular application of configuration data as well as the aggregate configuration contained in require.rawConfig.